dw-rowlands/dw-rowlands.github.io/ClusterAnalysisLab/ClusterAnalysisLab.md

 ### Discussion of Data Sources and Software Used

-The analyses in Part 1 used [the classic Guerry "moral statistics" of France data from the 1830's](https://geodacenter.github.io/data-and-lab/Guerry/) and was based on [a tutorial by Luc Anselin of the University of Chicago](https://geodacenter.github.io/workbook/6a_local_auto/lab6a.html).

-The analyses in Part 2 was performed using data from [the Baltimore Neighborhood Indicators Alliance's "Vital Signs 16" dataset](https://bniajfi.org/vital_signs/).
+The analyses was performed using data from [the Baltimore Neighborhood Indicators Alliance's "Vital Signs 16" dataset](https://bniajfi.org/vital_signs/).

 Initial maps of the three chosen statistics in Baltimore were made in QGIS 3, and the boundaries of the neighborhood shapefiles were also adjusted with this program.